-- 1 RULES - 1.1 The event is governed by the rules as defined in The Racing Rules of Sailing. - 1.2 The 'USODA Conditions for Sanctioned Regattas and Championships' will apply and can be found at http://d282wvk2qi4wzk.cloudfront.net/wb_editor_doc_1611358789446 - 1.3 The third sentence of RRS 61.1(a) is changed to 'She shall inform the Race Committee Measurement Vessel immediately after finishing, or as soon as practicable after she retires (and before discussing her intent with any support person), of the boat(s) she intends to protest'. - 2 CHANGES TO SAILING INSTRUCTIONS - 2.1 Any change to the sailing instructions will be posted before 0800 on the day it will take effect, except that any change to the schedule of races will be posted by 2000 on the day before it will take effect. - 3 COMMUNICATIONS WITH COMPETITORS - 3.1 Notices to competitors will be posted on the official notice board located at https://usoda.org/regatta/mWPZQXIGKi. - 4 FORMAT OF THE CHAMPIONSHIP - 4.1 Team Trials Championship Series - 4.1.a The Team Trials Championship Series will have a Qualifying Round followed by a Final Round.
-The Qualifying Round will be used to split the Championship Fleet placing the top one third into the Gold Fleet and the remainder into the Silver Fleet for the Final Round.
-There will be three divisions of approximately the same size in the Qualifying Round.
-However, in the Final Round there will be only one division in the Gold Fleet and two divisions of approximately the same size in the Silver Fleet.
+3.1 Notices to competitors will be posted on the official notice board located online at https://usoda.org/regatta/CRmnAnBDev.

+4 FORMAT OF THE CHAMPIONSHIP

+- 4.1 National Championship Series - 4.1.a The National Championship Series will have a Qualifying Round followed by a Final Round.
+The Qualifying Round will be used to split the Championship Fleet placing the top one quarter into the Gold Fleet and the remainder into the Silver Fleet for the Final Round.
+There will be four divisions of approximately the same size in the Qualifying Round.
+However, in the Final Round there will be only one division in the Gold Fleet and three divisions of approximately the same size in the Silver Fleet.
 Competitors will only sail against competitors in the same division each day. - 4.1.b The process for assigning competitors to divisions for each round and the duration of each round is described below.
 Division assignments will be posted on the official notice board. - 4.2 Qualifying Round - 4.2.a Race Format: Boats will race in "Sets" of races where a "Set" is a group of scored races in which all divisions have competed.
-The race committee will endeavor to run complete "Sets" of races each day, and at its discretion may abandon incomplete "Sets". - 4.2.b Division Assignment: The following system will be used for assignment to a division for the Qualifying Round racing: - 4.2.b.1 For the first day of racing, competitors will be assigned based on results from recent Optimist events, as determined by the USODA Regatta Committee in its sole discretion, seeded 1-2-3-3-2-1, etc. plus random assignment determined by the scorer for those who have not competed in a recent event. - 4.2.b.2 At the end of each day's racing, provided that at least two complete "Sets" have been sailed and scored in the Round, competitors will be assigned to divisions for the next day on the basis of the cumulative regatta results as of the posted protest time limit.
+The race committee will endeavor to run complete "Sets" of races each day, and at its discretion may abandon incomplete "Sets". - 4.2.b Division Assignment: The following system will be used for assignment to a division for the Qualifying Round racing: - 4.2.b.1 For the first day of racing, competitors will be assigned based on results from the 2021 Optimist Team Trials, seeded 1-2-3-4-4-3-2-1, etc. plus random assignment determined by the scorer for those who have not competed in a recent event. - 4.2.b.2 At the end of each day's racing, provided that at least two complete "Sets" have been sailed and scored in the Round, competitors will be assigned to divisions for the next day on the basis of the cumulative regatta results as of the posted protest time limit.
 The scores used to assign competitors to a Qualifying Round division after the first day of racing will be 'preliminary' and will not include the results of protests or redress requests (including scoring inquiries).
-Assignment will be with a system like 1-2-3-3-2-1, etc.
+Assignment will be with a system like 1-2-3-4-4-3-2-1, etc.